Washington Court Records

 Washington child support refers to the court-ordered, periodic payment made by a parent to financially support their child’s well-being.
 The state court orders such parents to pay child support, and it usually arises following the termination of a marital relationship.

-The Division of Child Support of the Department of Social and Health Services oversees and enforces child support payment within the state’s jurisdiction.
+The Division of Child Support of the Department of Social and Health Services oversees and enforces child support payments within the state’s jurisdiction.

 - The name of the person involved in the record, unless said person is a juvenile